 .
-Mudra calls for the involvement of the whole body and it is performed by the use of fingers of both the hands and the hands as well.
-Mudra is regarded as energetic or the 'seal of authenticity' utilized in the Indian religious spiritual practice.
+Mudra calls for the involvement of the whole body and it is performed by the use of fingers and the hands as well.
+Mudra is regarded as energetic or the seal of authenticity utilized in the Indian religious spiritual practice.
 There are references of Mudras in the philosophies of the Eastern world and it is also a part of Yogic practice and culture.
-Mudra is justly defined as a mystical gesture of the hand in order to focus elusive energy by symbols.
+Mudra is hence defined as a mystical gesture of the hand in order to focus elusive energy by symbols.

-, in Tantra the importance is given to the special arrangements of the fingers and hands.
-While in Indian dance and drama, mudras are done with the help of face and eyes.
-The purpose is clearly of an expression or indication of the feelings.
-The term 'mudra' is derived from two words; 'mud' and 'ra'.
-Here, 'mud' means to rejoice or to be happy and 'ra' means 'to give'.
+The term mudra is derived from two words; mud and ra.
+Here, mud means to rejoice or to be happy and ra means to give.
 Thus, Mudra is an action which offers delight or extreme joy.
-This is an indication that the practice of mudra is concerned with sensory aspect.
+This is an indication that the practice of Mudra is concerned with sensory aspect.

 Concept of Mudras